roseengineering/rfnanocli/README.md

 You must calibrate your nano separately to use this utility.
 The calibration data is stored in a npz file on your computer.

-Lastly, the utility takes steps not to disturb your nano UI settings.
+The utility however does disturb your nano UI settings.
-So you can sweep a different range of frequencies using nanocli than what the UI is sweeping, and the nano UI will be unaffected.
+So if you sweep a different range of frequencies using nanocli than what the UI is sweeping, the nano UI sweep will be affected (but not on the SAA2).
-Nanocli will neither upset your nano UI calibrations nor your UI frequency sweep settings.
+However nanocli will not upset your nano UI calibrations.

 ## How to Use